JIMorlanes/fx-rough-slv-hedge-xva-diagnostics/README.md

 This repository is a public evidence pack for technical interview discussion.
 It contains selected result summaries, figures, methodology notes, source-code excerpts, and a reduced reproducibility demo.

-The full research implementation, Monte Carlo pipeline, frozen hedge surfaces, seed packs, pathwise hedge P&L arrays, and validation logs are not released publicly.
+The full research implementation, Monte Carlo pipeline, frozen hedge surfaces, seed packs, pathwise hedge P&L arrays, and validation logs are maintained separately and not released publicly.
 They can be discussed during a technical interview.

 ## Repository contents